TomasVotruba/tomasvotruba.com/resources/posts/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 ---
 id: 351
-title: "5 Constant Lists That Give&nbsp;Context to&nbsp;your Integers&nbsp;and&nbsp;Strings"
+title: "5 Constant Lists That Give Context to your Integers and Strings"
 perex: |
     [Native enums](https://php.watch/versions/8.1/enums) is a new PHP 8.1 feature.
 This feature brings more focus on *what* enums are and *where* we can use them.